 1853: According to reports published today, J. Lewis Levy Esq., who is Jewish, has been returned as guardian of the Cathedral City of Rochester (U.K.)

-1853: It was reported today that the Earl of Aberdeen has told the House of Lords that he had changed his mind about the Jewish Disabilities Bill.
+1853: The New York Times reported that the Earl of Aberdeen has told the House of Lords that he had changed his mind about the Jewish Disabilities Bill.
 Two years ago he had voted against the bill.
 Now he was prepared to vote for it because “he regarded the exclusion of the Jews from civil privileges as a remnant of the spirit of persecution which prevailed in former times throughout Christendom.”

 1854: The American Society for Meliorating the Conditions of the Jews celebrated its sixth anniversary with a meeting tonight at the Reformed Dutch Church in New York City.
 The organization is dedicated to converting Jews to Christianity.
 The Society is convinced that the Jews of the United States are ripe for conversion.
 However according to its own figures there are more than 40,000 Jews living in the United States and the society has successfully converted 79 of them.